 Keep Yourself Warm

 Inside, though, it may not be as comfortable to wear a big winter jacket or many layers of clothes.
-Luckily, you can still stay cozy and warm with things like blankets and heating pads, or if you’re feeling especially luxurious, a nice, warm bath!
+You can still stay cozy and warm with things like blankets and heating pads, or if you’re feeling especially luxurious, a nice, warm bath!
 Whether you’re inside or outside, and no matter how you choose to keep yourself warm this winter, bundling up is a great way to help ease your arthritis pain.

 Treat Yourself